jonathanytan/AdventOfCode2024/README.md

 * Need to keep track of which direction the guard is facing

 * Could be a good idea to make a class for each grid space?
 One variable for visited/unvisited, another for char

+* Guard enters a loop if she visits the same square for a second time with the same orientation

+* Only need to search a list of coordinates that the guard has been to

+* Store in an unordered_map<pair<int,int>, string>?
+Key is a pair<int,int> and value is the orientation of the guard

+* Part 2:

+* Two insights to this problem, neither of which I arrived on my own (which is fine!
+I am learning): 1) the guard enters a loop when she re-visits a tile with the same orientation.
+Hence, we need to keep track of both the guard's orientation at each visited tile as well as the coordinates of each visited tile.
+Keep track of this with unordered_map<int, char>.
+Originally tried making the key a pair but C++ has no hash function for pairs, so we make our own rudimentary one.

+At first tried to store visited positions and guard orientation with an unordered map, key = pair of coords, value was the guard orientation as a char but pairs as the value.
+Unfortunately, C++ doesn't have a hash function for pairs, so we need to come up with one.

+algorithm:
+    - run through the map once, every location traveled in orientation_map.
+    - iterate through every key-value pair in orientation_map, exclude guard's starting position for each tile iterated through, place an obstacle at that tile, run the simulation until either 1) the guard visits an already-visited tile with a repeated orientation, 2) the guard exits the map

+## Day 7
+* Tried to add a "promising" check to prune unlikely results `if(expression_total_so_far <= test_value)` right after the beginning of the for loop in main, but it didn't quite work, for reasons I don't quite understand.